kingsdigitallab/django-bare-bones/README.md

 Bootstrap.sh accepts the following arguments:

 * `--help`: Displays help text
 * `--local`: Copies your local working copy of django-bare-bones rather than cloning from git.
 * `--no-dep-check`: Disables dependency checking.
 Use with extreme caution - this will cause the script to fail if a dependency is not installed.
 Never use for production-ready projects.

 ## Requirements
 To use this script successfully you will need the following on the **host** machine:

+* Python >= 3
 * Ansible >= 2.3
-* NodeJS
 * Vagrant >= 1.9
 * VirtualBox >= 5.0